afombravo/2FAST2Q/README.md

 # 2.
-Download the Crispy software version appropriate to the intended operating system, as well as the provided template “inputs.txt” file, into the same folder.
+Download the Crispery software version appropriate to the intended operating system, as well as the provided template “inputs.txt” file, into the same folder.

 # 3.
 Open the “inputs.txt” file.